diogocardoso28/MotorradCan2Zigbee/README.md

 - [X] Decode canbus messages and get button presses
 - [X] Implement zigbee connectivity
-- [ ] Use as bluetooth keybord to control phone volume
+- [ ] Use as bluetooth keyboard to control phone volume